DigitalCampus/oppia-docs/index.rst

 ==============================================

 .. note::
-   From December 2024, Digital Campus will no longer be actively developing/supporting the OppiaMobile platform, as unfortunately we no longer have the funding available to continue its development.
+   Unfortunately, Digital Campus is no longer actively developing/supporting the OppiaMobile platform, as we don't have the funding available to continue its development.
 The code and documentation will remain available for anyone who would like to continue developing and using OppiaMobile for their own projects.

 `OppiaMobile <https://oppia-mobile.org/>`_ is an open source mobile learning platform specifically designed for